MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 There are two primary ways to register HoloLens devices:

-1. **Reseller can register devices in the Partner Center when you place an order.**
+ - **Reseller can register devices in the Partner Center when you place an order.**

    > [!NOTE]
    > This is the recommended path for adding devices to the Autopilot service.
 [Learn more](https://docs.microsoft.com/mem/autopilot/add-devices#reseller-distributor-or-partner-registration).

-   or

-2. **Retrieve the hardware hash (also known as the hardware ID) and register the device manually in MEM admin center**.
+ - **Retrieve the hardware hash (also known as the hardware ID) and register the device manually in MEM admin center**.

 **Retrieve hardware hash**